 We should tell Senator Matt Canavan this because he’s sitting in the Australian parliament and makes these kinds of statements when his own country and the government, to a very large extent, are paying 47 billion dollars a year, which in minute terms equates to five hundred thousand dollars a minute.

 Again, for the 5 or 10 minutes of this, we’re talking about 500000 to a million dollars that have been issued or supplied to the fossil fuel industry and how many solar panels could be placed on rooftops to you if you put that kind of money.
 This kind of frustrates me and for the life of me.
 I really don’t understand why this subsidy that is reported and has been reported, at least for the last five or six years from the IMF about fossil fuel subsidies doesn’t receive more publicity anyway.
 That’s what this blog or this healthy bite is about.

-This podcast provides general information and discussion about medicine, health and related subjects.
-Content is not intended and should not be construed as medical advice or as a substitute for care by qualified medical practitioner.
+This podcast provides general information and discussion about medicine, health, and related subjects.
+Content is not intended and should not be construed as medical advice or as a substitute for care by a qualified medical practitioner.
 If you or any other person has a medical concern, he or she should consult with an appropriately qualified medical practitioner.
-Guests who speak in this podcast express their own opinions, experiences and conclusions.
+Guests who speak in this podcast express their own opinions, experiences, and conclusions.